ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 *omnidirectional lights*.
 A point light is therefore fully characterized by its position and its intensity.

-A good real-life example of what a point light approximates is a lightbulb.
+A good real-life example of what a point light approximates is a light bulb.
-While a lightbulb doesn't emit light from a single point, and it isn't perfectly omnidirectional, the approximation is good enough.
+While a light bulb doesn't emit light from a single point, and it isn't perfectly omnidirectional, the approximation is good enough.

 Let's define the vector $\vec{L}$ as the direction from a point in the scene,